lispc/circom-on-apple-silicon/README.md

 # Solution

-Finally I succeeded by starting an aarch64 Debian docker container, then inside this container, I installed QEMU to emulate the x86\_64 binary which needs ADX/BMI2 instruction.
+Finally I succeeded by starting an aarch64 Debian docker container, then inside this container, I installed QEMU-user to emulate the x86\_64 binary.

 Check the `docker` folder for details